Create a Kubernetes Engine cluster

 Task 7.
 Test your understanding

-Below are a multiple choice questions to reinforce your understanding of this lab's concepts.
-Answer them to the best of your abilities.
+Below is a multiple choice question to reinforce your understanding of this lab's concepts.
+Answer it to the best of your abilities.

-This self-paced lab is part of the Qwiklabs Machine Learning APIs, Kubernetes Solutions, and Advanced ML: ML Infrastructure Quests.
-A Quest is a series of related labs that form a learning path.
-Completing a Quest earns you a badge to recognize your achievement.
-You can make your badge (or badges) public and link to them in your online resume or social media account.
-Enroll in one of the above Quests and get immediate completion credit if you've taken this lab.
-See other available Qwiklabs Quests.
+This self-paced lab is part of the Machine Learning APIs, Kubernetes Solutions, and Advanced ML: ML Infrastructure quests.
+A quest is a series of related labs that form a learning path.
+Completing a quest earns you a badge to recognize your achievement.
+You can make your badge or badges public and link to them in your online resume or social media account.
+Enroll in any quest that contains this lab and get immediate completion credit.
+Refer to the Google Cloud Skills Boost catalog for all available quests.

 Take your next lab

 Try out another lab on Machine Learning APIs, like Running Dedicated Game Servers in Google Kubernetes Engine or Distributed Load Testing using Kubernetes.

 To learn more, sign up for the full Coursera Course on Machine Learning